 Now, it’s time to go home and begin your life as a family.
 FINALLY!

-Well, unfortunately, I am here to let you know that the first week or so is still pretty tough.
+Well, unfortunately, I am here to let you know that the first week is still pretty tough.
 The pain, discomfort, and stress aren’t quite over yet.

-Here are my tips on how to survive the first week home with a newborn:
+Here are my tips on postpartum recovery, and surviving the first week with a newborn:

 After everything you’ve been through, this pain doesn’t quite compare (thank goodness).